Hummingbird Garden Kit

 Hairy Beardtongue - an even earlier, shade-tolerant nectar source.

-Pale Purple Coneflower - early summer nectar and insect host plant.
+Pale Purple or Purple Coneflower - early summer nectar and insect host plant.

 Nodding Wild Onion - hanging flowers restrict nectar reward to acrobatic hummingbirds and bumblebees.

-Jewelweed, Rock Harlequin, or Lanceleaf Figwort, depending on availability.
+Hummingbird favorites Jewelweed, Rock Harlequin, Turtlehead, and/or Lanceleaf Figwort, depending on availability.

-If substitutions are necessary, they may include Butterfly Milkweed, Harebell, Purple Coneflower, Rosemallow Hibiscus, Wild Petunia, Wild Sundial Lupine, Giant Sunflower, Early Sunflower, or others.
+If substitutions are necessary, they may include Rose Milkweed, Butterfly Milkweed, Harebell, Rosemallow Hibiscus, Wild Petunia, Wild Sundial Lupine, Giant Sunflower, Early Sunflower, or others.
 These plants are also recommended if you wish to expand your hummingbird garden.

 This economical kit includes 38 plant plugs that fill 38 square feet at 1-foot spacing - a 4'x9.5' bed; or up to 86 square feet at 1.5 sq. ft. spacing - a 6'x14' bed.